-The Mission of Christ Continues in the Church (5050)
+The Mission of Christ Continues in the Church (5050) Gr.
+11 | 1st or 2nd Semester | .5 Credit

 During this semester, students explore New Testament texts outside of the gospels, and how Jesus sends his disciples on a mission that is carried out by early Christians and continued today through His Church.
 We will include saints like St. Paul and theologians as part of our investigation into who Jesus is and the mission of the Catholic Church.